 With visas tight, US resorts struggle to find seasonal help

-Innkeepers, restaurateurs and landscapers around the U.S. say they're struggling to find seasonal help and turning down business in some cases because the government tightened up on visas for temporary foreign workers.
-The U.S. caps the number at 66,000 per fiscal year.
+Innkeepers, restaurateurs and landscapers around the U.S. say they are struggling to find seasonal help and turning down business in some cases because the government tightened up on visas for temporary foreign workers.
+"There's going to be a lot of businesses that just can't function on a full-time basis, and some might not even open at all," said Mac Hay, who co-owns Mac's Seafood on Cape Cod and has organized seasonal businesses to lobby Congress.

 Add your comments below